UltraGaN Objectives

 Recent progress in the field of group-III-nitride semiconductors provides clear evidence that this emerging technology brings revolutionary improvements not only in optoelectronic applications but also in the microwave electronics [1,2].
 Next generations of communication systems will be based on solid-state devices that operate simultaneously at higher frequency and higher power than the existing ones.

--P diagram for devices on various semiconductor materials on Figure 1.
+At least for the next 10 years, and over 1 GHz, it is the general opinion that GaN-based devices will be the best choice as it follows from the schematic f-P diagram for devices on various semiconductor materials on Figure 1.
 Base stations of a wireless network and a compact digital radar are just few examples where GaN-based transistors can multiply the efficiency of amplifiers.
 Many future scenarios for “intelligent environment” depend on the availability of high power at high frequencies that only GaN and related materials can deliver [1].
 However, next improvements in GaN-based High-Electron Mobility Transistors (HEMTs) are limited by the physics of already established AlGaN/GaN heterostructure system.
 Therefore, only new nitride combinations can bring a real breakthrough, far ahead of the present state-of-the-art.

 Maximum output power versus frequency